Online Harassment of Japanese Celebrities and Influencers: Discussion

-Victims' action tendencies of talking about victimization and using anti-harassment functions provided by weblogs and social media were investigated.
-Victims appeared to hesitate to speak out about harassment through private methods, such as direct messages, compared with comments in public spaces because victims have to disclose abuse against them.
+Victims' tendencies of discussing victimization and using anti-harassment functions provided by weblogs and social media were investigated.
+A previous study in Japan~\cite{Yamaguchi2023a} pointed out that the number of people who take concrete action when victimized is limited.
+We suggest why it is challenging to take concrete actions against online harassment as follows.
+Victims appeared hesitant to speak out about harassment through private methods, such as direct messages, compared with comments in public spaces because victims must disclose the abuse against them.
 Victims were not required to complain about comments in public spaces because they were inherently observable.
-Victims hesitate to disclose dating requests and sexual harassment because such sexual victimizations drive victims' stigma and fear of rejection by the people~\cite{Mesch2006,Andalibi2016,Foster2018}.
+Victims are hesitant to disclose dating requests and sexual harassment because such sexual victimization aggravates victims' stigma anxieties and their fear of public rejection~\cite{Mesch2006,Andalibi2016,Foster2018}.

+In the following, we discuss the consistencies and differences with previous studies. \cite{Chen2018,Yamaguchi2023a} indicated the importance of potential victims having countermeasures, e.g., training to handle harassment and the organizations protecting them from abuse.
+In addition to them, our findings suggest that noticing such countermeasures may inhibit offensive behavior.
+Although studies of famous female victims\cite{Chen2018,Tonami2022} show that sexism is one of the major factors in online harassment, there is no significant difference in terms of gender in online harassment.
+This suggests that certain vulnerabilities are gender-specific to females and males.